GKR/Game-of-Life-OpenGL/README.md

 This can be build using Visual Studio, but this will show how you can setup the MinGW GCC compiler on windows to build cross platform C++ applications.

 ### Setup MinGW/x64 on Windows
+Download and install MSYS2:
 http://www.msys2.org/

-https://www.devdungeon.com/content/install-gcc-compiler-windows-msys2-cc
+Here is a guide which covers most of this: https://www.devdungeon.com/content/install-gcc-compiler-windows-msys2-cc

+Now install required dependencies:
 ```
 pacman -Syu
 pacman -S mingw-w64-x86_64-toolchain